kartoza/docker-postgis/README.md

 Then view your changes using psql.

-### Promoting slave to master
+### Promoting replicant to master

-You will notice that you cannot make changes in slave, because it was read-only.
+You will notice that you cannot make changes in replicant, because it was read-only.
 If somehow you want to promote it to master, you can specify `PROMOTE_MASTER: 'True'` into slave environment and set `DESTROY_DATABASE_ON_RESTART: 'False'`.

-After this, you can make changes to your slave, but master and slave will not be in sync anymore.
-This is useful if slave needs to take over a failover master.
+After this, you can make changes to your replicant, but master and replicant will not be in sync anymore.
+This is useful if replicant needs to take over a failover master.
 However it was recommended to take additional action, such as creating backup from slave, so a dedicated master can be created again.

-### Preventing slave database destroy on restart
+### Preventing replicant database destroy on restart

 You can optionally set `DESTROY_DATABASE_ON_RESTART: 'False'` after successful sync to prevent the database from destroyed on restart.
-With this settings, you can shutdown your slave and restart it later and it will continue to sync using existing database (as long as there is no consistencies conflicts).
+With this settings, you can shutdown your replicant and restart it later and it will continue to sync using existing database (as long as there is no consistencies conflicts).

 However, you should note that this option doesn't mean anything if you didn't